vince-p/academicprofile/content/authors/admin/_index.md

   url: "https://researchers.mq.edu.au/en/persons/vince-polito"

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a Senior Research Fellow in the School of Psychological Sciences at Macquarie University.
+bio: I'm a Senior Lecturer in the School of Psychological Sciences at Macquarie University.

 interests:
 - Self Representation